 She’s an author to follow on Twitter if you need an excellent example of how writers engage with their readers.

 13. Meg Cabot

-Author of children's fiction from the United States, who became famous primarily for her talent in creating literature for young adults.
+Meg Cabot is an author of children's fiction from the United States, popular for her talent in creating literature for young adults.

 Meg Cabot is the author of The Princess Diaries, which was later adapted by Walt Disney Pictures into two feature films.